The Slippery Year started as a “Modern Love” column in the New York Times. What motivated you to turn it into a book?

 I grew up with a feminist mother who two days after my son was born sat me down and asked now when you are going back to work?
 Personally I’m with Barbara Walters on this: you can have it all, just not all of it at the same time.
 I think this is true for men as well as women.
 It applies to dogs and children and plants, too.

 Well, I was all set to write a sequel to The Slippery Year called The Sticky Year, an entire memoir written on stickies (post-it-notes) but luckily my friends talked me out of this.
-Kidding aside, I do have another book in the works, a novel called Wife 22.
+Kidding aside, I do have another book in the works.
 All I can tell you is that there will be dogs in it, and men and women and children and paint and butter, but not necessarily in that order.